Jacob-Bankston/Markdown-Notes/day34-digitalcrafts.md

 * Create Separate pages for adding, viewing the books using React Router
 * Allow the user to filter books based on the genre

+## Staying in Houston - What to Learn

+#### Languages or Things to know!
+* Angular is important
+* DotNet is important
+* Machine Learning is a completely different field, but it will be super important over the next 10 years!!

+#### Books

+Over your career, make sure that you are continuously reading and learning new information from books!

+* The Compount Effect - Jumpstart Your Income, Your Life, Your Success By: Darren Hardy
+* Essentialism:
+* The Power of a Positive No: How to Say No and Still Get to Yes By: William Ury and Random House Audio
+* Atomic Habits - James Clear

+* Robert Martin - Uncle Bob - Clean Code
+* Martin Fowler - Always Good Architecture Related Topics - Refactoring: Improving the Design of Existing Code (2nd Edition)

+* The 5-Hour Rule Used By Bill Gates, James Ma and Elon Musk
+  * They Read 5 hours a week.
+  * Reflect on the information.
+  * Experiment with what you just read.